Scarlet-K/final-project/README.md

 - Users can search for the venue through autocomplete and geolocation
 - Users can record/save the special moment
 - Users can see a list of their special moments
-- Users can see the full details of special moment
+- Users can see the full details of a special moment

 ## Upcoming Features